Top 3 Non-diet Nutrition Tips that are Actually Healthy

 Another important nutrient our body needs, and one that most Americans don’t get enough of, is fiber.
 Fiber is in many foods, including whole grains, legumes, fruits, and vegetables.
 A great way to add more fiber into our diets is to find ways to incorporate more fruits and vegetables.
 There are many ways to do this, such as adding vegetables into pasta dishes, soups, omelets, and salads.
 You could make snack plates and try to add as many colorful fruits and vegetables as possible.
 Or, if you struggle to eat raw fruits and vegetables, focus on what you do like!
 You could make a smoothie or fruit salad, or add more veggies to your favorite recipe.

-Instead of restricting foods, focus on what you can add to your snacks and meals.
+Instead of trendy diets, focus on what you can add to your snacks and meals.
 Add more variety and prepare dishes that will keep you full and satisfied.

 You should always look for professional advice to determine what is best for you.
 If you’re struggling or looking for nutrition advice, speak to a registered dietitian.
 Aterra Nutrition is here to help when you want support.